Nandaka/PixivUtil2/readme.md

 - filenameinfoformat

   Similar to filename format, but for info dumps.
+- filenameSeriesJSON

+  Similar to filename format, but for series JSON dumps.
 - avatarNameFormat

   Similar to filename format, but for the avatar image.